sockysec/Telerecon/README.md

 ```
 2. Select an option from the menu

+# Options

-1. Get user information
-	Search a @username and return any public user information (username, first name, last name, phone number, UserID, Bio, Online status, profile picture).
+1. Get user information: search a @username and return any public user information (username, first name, last name, phone number, UserID, Bio, Online status, profile picture).

-2. Check user activity across a list of channels
-	Iterate through a txt/csv directory list of Telegram channels, looking for any messages by the target username.
+2. Check user activity across a list of channels: iterate through a txt/csv directory list of Telegram channels, looking for any messages by the target username.
 (Assumes directory list is in the primary Telerecon directory).

-3. Collect user messages from a target channel
-	Collect and compile any messages from the target username in a target channel.
+3. Collect user messages from a target channel: collect and compile any messages from the target username in a target channel.
 Option to also download media.

-4. Collect user messages from a list of target channels
-	Iterate through a txt/csv directory list of Telegram channels, collecting and compiling any messages by the target username.
+4. Collect user messages from a list of target channels: iterate through a txt/csv directory list of Telegram channels, collecting and compiling any messages by the target username.
 Option to also download media.
 (Assumes directory list is in the primary Telerecon directory).

-5. Scrape all messages within a channel
-	Collect and compile messages in a target channel.
+5. Scrape all messages within a channel: collect and compile messages in a target channel.
 Download full history, last 24 hours, or custom date range.

-6. Scrape all t.me URL’s from within a channel
-	Parses a channel and extracts all t.me URLs mentioned within.
+6. Scrape all t.me URL’s from within a channel: parses a channel and extracts all t.me URLs mentioned within.
 This is designed to easily create a Telegram directory.

-7. Scrape forwarding relationships into target channel
-	Scrape forwarding relationships into a target channel.
+7. Scrape forwarding relationships into target channel: scrape forwarding relationships into a target channel.
 Exporting a Gephi optimised adjacency list, and URL directory of the discovered channels.

-8. Scrape forwarding relationships into a list of target channel
-	Iterate through a txt/csv directory list of Telegram channels, scraping forwarding relationship.
+8. Scrape forwarding relationships into a list of target channel: iterate through a txt/csv directory list of Telegram channels, scraping forwarding relationship.
 Exporting a Gephi optimised adjacency list, and URL directory of the discovered channels.
-Afterwards can use terminal commands to merge outputs.
-	i.e. merge URLs lists = cat *.csv | sort | uniq > combined.csv
+Afterwards can use terminal commands to merge outputs. (i.e. merge URLs lists = cat *.csv | sort | uniq > combined.csv)

-9. Identify possible user associates via interaction network map
-	Assumes user messages have already been collected.
+9. Identify possible user associates via interaction network map*: assumes user messages have already been collected.
 Constructs a network visualisation showing replies/interactions with other users (useful for identifying possible associates).

+10. Parse user messages to extract selectors/intel: outputting a report containing any potential phone numbers, emails, or other selectors based on regex and key phrase targeting (the report includes citations for ease of verification).
+Key phrases are customizable by editing the script.

-10. Extract GPS data from collected user media
-	Assumes user messages have already been collected.
+11. Extract GPS data from collected user media: assumes user messages have already been collected.
 Creates a compiled spreadsheet of extracted EXIF metadata from all images, and a map visualization displaying any extracted GPS metadata.

-11. Create visulisation report from collected user messages
-	Assumes user messages have already been collected.
+12. Create visulisation report from collected user messages: assumes user messages have already been collected.
 Creates a comprehensive analytics report showing user postage patterns over time (useful for pattern of life analysis etc).

-12. Extract named entities from collected user messages
-	Assumes user messages have already been collected.
+13. Extract named entities from collected user messages: assumes user messages have already been collected.
 Creates a report containing extracted Person, Organisation, Location, and date entities extracted by named entity recognition.

-13. Conduct a subscriber census across a list of target channels
-	Iterate through a txt/csv directory list of Telegram channels, reporting the number of subscribers/members.
+14. Conduct a subscriber census across a list of target channels: iterate through a txt/csv directory list of Telegram channels, reporting the number of subscribers/members.

 # Example Targeting Workflow